 26. Queen Charlotte Track

 Queen Charlotte track is located at the north end of the South Island of New Zealand, having beautiful hills and water running in between them.
-It is 44 miles long hiking trek, and the best thing is that you can visit the trail any time in the year.
+It is 44 miles long hiking trek, and the best thing is that you can visit the trail any time of the year.

 27. Bay of Fires